Danderson123/amira_paper/ENA_evaluation/README.md

 # Overview

-Pipelines to run Amira and AMRFinderPlus with Flye on a large number of *E. coli*, *K. pneumoniae* and *E. faceium" samples with long reads from the ENA.
+Pipelines to run Amira and AMRFinderPlus with Flye on a large number of *E. coli*, *K. pneumoniae* and *E. faceium* samples with long reads from the ENA.

 # Installation